 Direct ways to interfere

-- Refusing to drop off the child as directed by visitation schedule
+- Refusing to drop off the child as directed by the visitation schedule

 - Taking the child without your permission